 As a research intern at UW, I designed and implemented a type system to prove the absence of resource leaks on collections of resources in Java.
 This is implemented as a checker in the excellent Java Checker Framework.
 Advised by Michael Ernst:

 As a thesis intern at EPFL, I formalized a first-order arithmetic termed Grounded Arithmetic (based on the Grounded Deduction logic) in the Isabelle/Pure proof assistant.
-Besides the axiomatization of the logic and the arithmetic theory itself, I formalized a fair bit of basic arithmetic and embedded inductive datatypes into the natural numbers (using a Cantor tuple encoding), proving all required theorems in Grounded Arithmetic itself.
+Grounded Arithmetic is interesting, because it permits arbitrary recursion in definitions, allowing even non-terminating or circular definitions as terms in the logic, which means it can express arbitrary computation despite being only a first-order arithmetic.
+To remain consistent, Grounded Arithmetic weakens many inference rules compared to classical arithmetic.
+Besides the axiomatization of the logic and the arithmetic theory itself, I formalized a fair bit of basic arithmetic, which culminated in formalizing Cantor tuples and associated machinery in order to embed inductive datatypes into the natural numbers.
+A case study then provided a fully verified encoded List inductive datatype, with all required theorems proven in Grounded Arithmetic itself.
 Advised by Bryan Ford:

 ¶Teaching